Air2Water - Pure Water From Thin Air

 Pollutants from industrial sources often emerge from the outfall pipes of factories, and may leak from pipelines and underground storage tanks.
 Polluted water flows from mines where the water has leached through mineral-rich rocks or has been contaminated by the chemicals used in processing the ores.
 Cities and other residential communities contribute mostly sewage, with traces of household chemicals mixed in.
 Sometimes industries discharge pollutants into city sewers, increasing the variety of pollutants in municipal areas.

 The oceans, vast as they are, are not invulnerable to pollution.
-Pollutants reach the sea from adjacent shorelines, from ships, and from offshore oil platforms.
+Pollutants reach the sea from adjacent shorelines, ships, and offshore oil platforms.

 POLLUTION IN OUR DRINKING WATER

-The major water pollutants are chemical, biological, and physical materials that degrade water quality, resulting in an increased concern over the safety of drinking water.
+Major water pollutants are chemical, biological, and physical materials that degrade water quality resulting in an increased concern over the safety of drinking water.
 This has led to an explosive worldwide growth in the sale of bottled water and filtering devices attached to faucets, meant to further treat filtered drinking water.
 However, of over 2,000 filters sold to the public, only a handful actually remove all of the parasites, viruses, bacteria, pesticides and heavy metals resident in tap water.

 Recently the Environmental Protection Agency (EPA), the Center for Disease Control (CDC) and other environmental groups commented on the shocking and dangerous state of public water supplies.